 Will there be Wi-Fi/electric sockets on the bus?

-YES if you travel with Student Agency, but with other companies there is limited availability.
-On most of the international buses Wi-Fi is available, but only in the Czech territory.
+YES, if you travel with Student Agency, but with other companies, there is limited availability.
+On most of the international buses, Wi-Fi is available, but only in the Czech territory.
 Every pair of seats on Student Agency buses has an electric socket (230 V).
-The Wi-Fi and standard on-board service is not available on extra buses.
+The Wi-Fi and standard on-board service are not available on extra buses.
 These are added when the original bus line is sold out.